DominicMachado/DominicMachado.github.io/docs/clas-141-f20/creative-project.md

 ***

 ## Creative Project
-&nbsp;

 Due: November 30, 2 pm (by email)

 You may complete any one of the different options listed below for your creative project.

 ***